diffblue/gitlab/doc/user/group/saml_sso/index.md

 > - [Improved](https://gitlab.com/gitlab-org/gitlab/-/issues/215155) in GitLab 15.5 [with a flag](../../../administration/feature_flags.md) named `transparent_sso_enforcement` to include transparent enforcement even when SSO enforcement is not enabled.
 Disabled on GitLab.com.

 FLAG:
 On self-managed GitLab, transparent SSO enforcement is unavailable.
-On GitLab.com, transparent SSO enforcement is unavailable and can be configured by GitLab.com administrators only.
+On GitLab.com, see the [Transparent SSO rollout](https://gitlab.com/gitlab-org/gitlab/-/issues/375788) issue for the current status.

 SSO is enforced when users access groups and projects in the organization's group hierarchy.
 Users can view other groups and projects without SSO sign in.